Tax Tips for U.S. Americans Abroad

 How much will it all cost?!

 - Even if you’re doing the more complex process of the Streamlined Procedure, we don’t increase our fees!
 It’s still 149 Euro/return through the MyExpatTaxes software.
+If we may say, this is quite a deal that you cannot find anywhere else in the world currently.

 - Current year’s return + 3 years of back tax returns = 4 returns * 149 Euro/return.
 If you require all 6 years of back FBAR reports, we’ll just charge 100 Euros for the three extra years.